TaraKeck/PyBer_Analysis/README.md

 ## Summary:

 There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.

+1. Determine the operational costs within suburban regions to examime further is services should be discontinued or shut down.
+It would be beneficial to get a real sense of the regions to understand where potentials costs can be cut from an operational standpoint.
+It would also be interested to do a deeper dive within the suburban markets to understand the "heat" map of most requested rides.
+If it's also based on seasonality.